Der Gerechte kömmt um (motet): Music

 The oldest extant source for the Tristis est anima mea motet attributed to Johann Kuhnau is D-B Mus.ms.
 12263/3, an 18th-century manuscript previously known as SBB Mus.ms. autogr.
 J. Kuhnau 1.
 This score, written by an unknown scribe (not Kuhnau in any case), originated between the 1720s and around 1760.
 The oldest extant source for Der Gerechte kömmt um is D-B Mus.ms.
 8155, which contains the score of Wer ist der, so von Edom kömmt, a pasticcio Passion oratorio.
 This manuscript originated in the second half of the 1750s.
 The pasticcio's components include 31 movements from Carl Heinrich Graun's Ein Lämmlein geht und trägt die Schuld, GraunWV B:VII:4 (composed between 1725 and 1735), two movements of a church cantata by Georg Philipp Telemann (TWV 1:1585, composed in 1722) and a variant of the opening chorus of Johann Sebastian Bach's cantata Herr Jesu Christ, wahr' Mensch und Gott, BWV 127 (composed in 1725).
 The exact time of origin of either the Tristis est anima mea motet or Der Gerechte kömmt um can not be ascertained, and, according to Daniel R. Melamed, it can even not be excluded that the latter was composed first, and that the Latin motet was derived from it.
 Usually, however, it is assumed that Der Gerechte kömmt um was arranged from the motet attributed to Kuhnau.

 Stylistically, the motet attributed to Kuhnau leans on earlier Italian models.
-There is, for instance, some similarity between the Tristis est anima mea motet attributed to Kuhnau and a 16th-century motet with the same text by Lassus: both are five-part a cappella compositions with F as tonal center, and they both have a similar succession of entries of the vocal parts, with these parts switching to homophony on the same words.
+There is, for instance, some similarity between the Tristis est anima mea motet attributed to Kuhnau and a 16th-century motet with the same text by Orlando di Lasso: both are five-part a cappella compositions with F as tonal center, and they both have a similar succession of entries of the vocal parts, with these parts switching to homophony on the same words.
 The motet attributed to Kuhnau is written for two soprano voices, alto, tenor and bass, which are the same vocal forces as those required for the Der Gerechte kömmt um version.
 Apart from the concluding 114th bar, which has the duration of a double breve, the meter of the Latin motet is alla breve.
 Der Gerechte kömmt um has the same meter, and 16 more bars of music.
 This setting, in E minor, that is half a tone lower than the Latin motet version in F minor, opens with an instrumental prelude of 8 bars, written for two oboes, two violins, viola and continuo.
 The same 8 bars of music, transposed to B minor, are also inserted as an interlude further on in the Der Gerechte kömmt um version.
 Two traversos play colla parte with the first soprano.